ocwg/discussions/meetings/019-transcription.md

-Here is the transcript with paragraph breaks added for clarity, assuming different speakers and topic shifts:

----

-All right, welcome to OCWG meeting number 19, where we're talking about the OCHF spec specification.
+All right, welcome to OCWG meeting number 19, where we're talking about the OCIF spec specification.
 We were just discussing contributors and authors and kind of clarifying that in this specification.
 And I think we have a couple of topics to talk about today, and then we can go ahead and get into it.

 So the main one for me is I left a bunch of feedback on the 0.3 draft PR.
 Do we want to go through that?
 Did you have a chance to look at it?
 Did you have any questions?